sassoftware/viya4-deployment/README.md

 ### Customize Deployment Overlays

 viya4-deployment fully manages the kustomization.yaml file.
-Users can make change by adding custom overlays into sub-folders under the site-config folder.
-If this is the first time you are running the tool and you need customizations, you can create the folder structure below.
+Users can make changes by adding custom overlays into sub-folders under the site-config folder.
+If this is the first time running the tool and customizations will be provided, create the folder structure below.

 ```bash
 <base_dir>            <- parent directory